gjanders/SplunkAdmins/README.md

 New reports:
 - `SearchHeadLevel - configtracker index example2`

 The version number has moved to 4.0.0 as this change has the potential to introduce issues with the change of comment syntax.
-I've completed multiple reviews and I beleive there should be no broken alerts but please report them via the contact the author if you find any
+I've completed multiple reviews and I believe there should be no broken alerts but please report them via the contact the author if you find any

 This version removes compatibility with Splunk versions below 8.1 due to the use of the newer comment syntax